 Have questions?
 We have answers.
 Read our FAQs here, or speak to a human on 1300 885 893 or email@example.com.

-To write off an asset, it needs to be purchased, first used, or installed ready to use by the end of the financial year.
-So if you purchase a new asset on 30 June 2019, but don’t have delivered and ready for use, you will have to write it off in the next year.
+To write off an asset, it needs to be purchased, first used, or installed ready to use by the end of the financial year to apply to that tax year.
+So if you purchase a new asset on 30 June 2021, but don’t have it delivered and ready for use, you will have to write it off in the next year.
 For more information, visit the ATO website.